RustyDawwwgg/Starbase/Stacks Scanner/README.md

 ### Credits
 This script was inspired by the following YouTube video by Softwerker.
-It's in German so don't ask me what he's saying (lol) but I did use his code as a starting point for developing my own version:
+It's in German so don't ask me what he's saying (lol) but I used his code (link in video description) as a starting point for developing my own version:
 [![Watch the video](https://github.com/RustyDawwwgg/Starbase/blob/main/Stacks%20Scanner/20210920_001.png)](https://youtu.be/FgYT2hmM4zE)